Grace Presbyterian Church WOrship Bulletin

 We have seen the valley.
 We have seen a sky without stars.
 We have seen the longest night, and still we believe.
 We believe in a with-us God.
 We believe in the hope of tomorrow.
 We believe that good news is louder than fear.
 We believe this good news is for all people.
 So even when our knees shake, even when our voice trembles, even when fear is all around us, we will hold onto that good news.
 We will reach for each other.
 We will look for God in our midst.
 We will sing songs of joy.
 We will proclaim: Unto us, love is born.
 We have seen the longest night, and we have seen unimaginable love.
 So still, we believe.
 Amen.

-Time with Young Disciples (10:15)
+Time with Young Disciples

-Second Scripture Reading Matthew 1: 18-25
+Scripture Reading Matthew 2: 1-12

-Prayers of the People with the Lord’s Prayer
+Invitation to the Table – Prayers of the People with the Lord’s Prayer

 Our Father, who art in heaven, hallowed be thy name, thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread; and forgive us our debts, as we forgive our debtors; and lead us, not into temptation, but deliver us from evil.
 For Thine is the kingdom, and the power, and the glory, forever.
 Amen.